-They also hunt by leaping onto prey with incredible accuracy- contorting their body mid-air to land perfectly on target.
+They also hunt by leaping onto prey with incredible accuracy- contorting their body mid-air to land perfectly on the target.
 At the same time, it eats beetles, crickets, or grasshoppers for dinner!
-A life span is just 1 year long for this carnivorous insect; you’ll find 5 large eyes that swell up when going after food even though those necks seem slackened during prayer time.
+A life span is just one year long for this carnivorous insect; you’ll find five large eyes that swell up when going after food, even though those necks seem slackened during prayer time.

 Cockroaches could indeed endure for up to a week without their heads!
 Cockroach brains are in the first segments of their abdomens, and they have about 200 different types of nerve cells.

 The cockroach is a cold-blooded insect that can live for extended periods without food.
 Some facts about these bugs include: they can survive being immersed in water for up to 30 minutes and, if necessary, hold their breath so as not to lose any more fluids than need be.
 These insects may also have the ability to transmit diseases throughout the home when left unchecked rapidly!

 The heaviest grasshopper on record weighs in at 121 grams – That’s more than the weight of a small pumpkin!

 They can leap up to three times their total length.
 If you put your hand out and measure it, these creatures could hop away from you before your arm even reaches its entire length.